KarenEnfield/metriks/py/README.md

-# eBPF for Docker Desktop on macOS
+# metriks - eBPF for Docker Desktop on macOS

 eBPF and its compiler bcc need access to some parts of the kernel and its headers to work.
 This image shows how you can do that with Docker Desktop for mac's linuxkit host VM.

+## Prerequisites
+brew install python
+brew install ipython
+pip3 install bcc

 ## Build the image